NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 Withdrawing your child from a Northwest Territories school is a shorter conversation than most parents expect — but timing it wrong can cost you a year of funding and create friction with your DEA.

-Start by notifying the school directly — in writing if possible.
+Contact the local school or DEA for the current registration and notification instructions.
 Schools in NWT aren't always separate from the DEA administration, so this is often the same conversation.
-Your notification should state:
+If they ask for written notification, it should state:

 - Your child's name and current grade